canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Before publishing your source code, it must include:

 * a LICENCE (see Licencing above) file containint a copy of the licence under under which the source code is released;
-* a README.md file providing information about the project, how to use it and general documentation about the project;
+* a README.md file providing information about the project, how to use it and general documentation about the project.

+It should also include:

-* and a CONTRIBUTING.md file explaining how to contribute to the project.
+* a CONTRIBUTING.md file explaining how to contribute to the project.

 You can find examples of these files in the [Template repository](https://github.com/gctools-outilsgc/template-gabarit).